laberning/openrowingmonitor/README.md

 ## Installation

-You will need a Raspberry Pi 3 or 4 with a fresh installation of Raspberry Pi OS Lite for this.
+You will need a Raspberry Pi Zero W, Raspberry Pi 3 or a Raspberry Pi 4 with a fresh installation of Raspberry Pi OS 10 (Lite) for this.
 Connect to the device with SSH and initiate the following command to set up all required dependencies and to install Open Rowing Monitor as an automatically starting system service:

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/laberning/openrowingmonitor/HEAD/install/install.sh)"